 Congratulations to Danica Becenti (Kirtland Elementary School), winner of the Elementary Science Fair’s Best in Show for her presentation “Recurve or Compound.”
 The Middle School Science Fair’s Best in Show went to Gatlin James (Kirtland Middle School), for his presentation on “Velocity = Accuracy.”

-CCSD will send two student representatives to the San Juan Regional Science Fair on March 8 and 9 at Piedra Vista High School, in Farmington. #1Vision1Mission
+CCSD will send Danica, Gatlin and 31 of their peers to the San Juan Regional Science Fair on March 8 and 9 at Piedra Vista High School, in Farmington. #1Vision1Mission

 The goal of the San Juan County Career Expo?
 To get students to start thinking about their careers before entering high school, and that the work to get to a satisfying career starts now.
 The expo, which gathered more than 400 CCSD students on February 1st, was organized by San Juan College.